Photoluminescence of Femtosecond Laser-irradiated Silicon Carbide: Introduction

 \section{Introduction}

-Silicon carbide (SiC) has seen tremendous improvements as a semiconductor platform in recent years.
-Together with these improvements it has also been established as a host material for single color centers and their applications in quantum technologies.
-Silicon vacancy centers (V$_{Si}$) have several favorable characteristics to be employed in quantum technologies.
-In 4H-SiC, they exist in two different configurations \cite{sorman_silicon_2000} corresponding to a cubic and a hexagonal lattice site.
-The defects show zero phonon lines at 861 nm for \textit{V1} (cubic) and 915 nm for \textit{V2} (hexagonal) whereas the shorter wavelength falls into the detection window of standard silicon photo-detectors.
-Moreover, V$_{Si}$ do provide an optically readable ground-state spin with a zero field splitting of 4.5 MHz for \textit{V1} and 70 MHz for \textit{V2} which is straightforwardly addressable with standard RF components.
-However, the contrast of this optically detected magnetic resonance (ODMR) is comparably low (below 1$\%$).
+Silicon carbide (SiC) has seen tremendous improvements as a semiconductor platform in recent years, especially in terms of crystal quality and wafer sizes that can now reach up to 8 inch.
+Together with these improvements, it has also been established as a host material for single color centers and their applications in quantum technologies.
+Silicon vacancy centers (V$_{Si}$) have several favorable characteristics for applications in quantum technologies.
+In 4H-SiC, they exist in two different configurations \cite{sorman_silicon_2000} corresponding to a missing silicon atom at a cubic and a hexagonal lattice site.
+The defects show zero phonon lines at 861 nm for \textit{V1} (cubic) and 916 nm for \textit{V2} (hexagonal) \cite{nagy_high-fidelity_2019, carter_spin_2015}.
+Moreover, V$_{Si}$ do provide an optically readable ground-state spin with a zero field splitting of 4.5 MHz for \textit{V1} and 70 MHz for \textit{V2} \cite{nagy_high-fidelity_2019, janzen_silicon_2009} which is addressable with standard RF components.
+However, the contrast of this optically detected magnetic resonance (ODMR) is comparably low (a few $\%$).
 An additional challenge is the fact that V$_{Si}$ luminescence is hard to collect in (0001) SiC, because of the V$_{Si}$ dipole orientation in the SiC lattice.
 (0001) material is however the material with the highest commercial availability.
 Milestones include super-radiance \cite{lukin_optical_2022} from two color centers, near-transform limited emission even in photonic nanostructures \cite{lukin_two-emitter_2023} as well as magnetic sensors working under extremely harsh conditions like high pressure \cite{wang_magnetic_2023}.
+SiC has also emerged as a promising platform for epitaxial graphene growth by sublimation of SiC enabling the straightforward fabrication of large area, high quality graphene directly on a semiconducting substrate \cite{berger_ultrathin_2004, ohta_morphology_2008, emtsev_towards_2009}.
+Due to its high carrier mobility \cite{novoselov_room-temperature_2007} graphene has many possible applications in various fields \cite{novoselov_roadmap_2012} such as high frequency transistors \cite{lin_100-ghz_2010}, photonics \cite{tamura_fast_2022, rufangura_towards_2020} and also with V$_{Si}$ as transparent electrodes for Stark shift tuning of quantum systems \cite{ruhl_stark_2020}.